Common Ford Ranger problems and how to fix them

 The reason is quite simple.
 The service intervals for this transmission are ridiculous.
 Most manufacturers running these transmissions call them a ‘fill for life’ (around 250,000km) and don’t even have an easily accessible dipstick as a result.
 Meanwhile, the company that did the original design say they should be serviced every 80,000km maximum.
 None of this factors in the additional wear and tear of towing, heavy loads, or rough off-road use.
 If you have an auto, service it every 50,000km.
 It’ll cost a few hundred and save you thousands.

-We’ve thrown this one in up top too because the problem is catastrophic and the solution is simple.
-The quintessential Ford Ranger common problems you’ve come to expect.
+We’ve thrown this one up top, too, because the problem is catastrophic, and the solution is simple.
+The quintessential Ford Ranger problems you’ve come to expect.
 Your transmission runs an external cooler.
 Transmission fluid is pumped out into a little box mounted next to it, coolant is pumped down from the radiator and through two separate sealed compartments, heat is transferred away to keep your transmission operating efficiently.
-Except that little box fails.
-It then fills your radiator with transmission fluid but more importantly, fills your transmission with coolant instead of lubricating fluid.
+Except that the little box fails.
+It then fills your radiator with transmission fluid, but more importantly, it fills your transmission with coolant instead of lubricating fluid.
 This kills the transmission.

 The solution

 You know that scene in Titanic where Jack sinks below the water and Rose, sad but accepting, watches him go?
 We need to do that to our transmission coolers because we’re better off without the factory offering in our lives.
-Many aftermarket companies offer external stand-alone dual-row coolers that’ll not only keep your transmission cooler but will keep the fluid separate from your coolant so there is zero chance of the two meeting.
-Again, haven’t used them all but have used and can recommend the Wholesale one here.
+Many aftermarket companies offer external stand-alone dual-row coolers that’ll not only keep your transmission cooler but also keep the fluid separate from your coolant, so there is zero chance of the two meeting.

 This Ford Ranger problem is a little harder to describe as the symptoms can be so varied but you know it when you’ve got it.
-It’s typically hard shifting, big clunks, gears sticking and ultimately limp mode.
+It’s typically hard shifting, with big clunks, gears sticking, and ultimately limp mode.
 In short, your transmission doesn’t have a clue what’s going on and doesn’t know how to act as a result.
 Are you doing 80km/h and it should be in 5th?
 Are you slowing down to a stop and it should shift from 2nd to 1st?
-It’s a mystery to it so it’s just trying its best.
+It’s a mystery to it, so it’s just trying its best.
 The problem is a component inside called a Lead Frame.
-Essentially it’s a moulded piece of plastic that contains a whole bunch of sensors and connections.
-When it plays up your transmission’s brain is getting short-circuited.
+Essentially it’s a moulded piece of plastic that contains a bunch of sensors and connections.
+When it plays up, your transmission’s brain is getting short-circuited.

 The solution